First-principles modelling of the magnetic structure of the lightest nuclear systems using effective field theory without pions: Discussion

 The results presented in the previous section indicate that \pilesseft has a predictive power.
 The prescription we presented, i.e., an NLO calculation in the Z-parameterization, augmented with an uncertainty estimate, reaches percent level accuracy and precision, showing an excellent agreement with the experimental results within a quantitatively estimated 1\% theoretical uncertainty.

 This is an amazing result, considering the small number of parameters in the model, as well as their nature.
-All parameters in the nuclear model, but the three-body forces, have a concrete experimental origin, i.e., scattering lengths, and effective ranges, with no additional fit or correction needed.
-Since three-body forces are calibrated from the 3-body nuclei binding energy, the four-nucleon-one-magnetic-photon low energy constants as the only fit parameters.
-Since there are four unknown $M_1$ low energy observables, this is a verification and validation of the calculation method.
+All parameters in the nuclear model, but the three-body forces, have a concrete experimental origin, i.e., scattering lengths and effective ranges, with no additional fit or correction needed. \cblack{Since three-body forces are calibrated from the 3-body nuclei binding energy, the four-nucleon-one-magnetic-photon low energy constants are the only fit parameters}. \cblack Since there are four unknown $M_1$ low energy observables, this is a verification and validation of the calculation method.

 However, we find empirically two facts that do not coincide with the na\"ive \pilesseft expansion.
-The first fact is that the isoscalar coupling of two-nucleons to the magnetic photon is found to be consistent with a vanishing value.
-In terms of EFT, one can interpret this fact as an indication for the isoscalar two-body magnetic coupling is of a higher order than NLO.
+The first fact is that the isoscalar coupling of two nucleons to the magnetic photon is found to be consistent with a vanishing value.
+In terms of EFT, one can interpret this fact as an indication that the isoscalar two-body magnetic coupling is of a higher order than NLO.

-Let us speculate regarding a physical origin for such a suppression.
-One of the heralds of QCD at low energies, is the spontaneous chiral symmetry breaking, resulting in the appearance of an isovector Nambu-Goldstone boson, i.e., the pion.
-A low energy EFT that takes this into account is Chiral EFT ($\chi$EFT), in which viable degrees of freedom include not only the nucleon but also the pion.
+Let us speculate regarding a physical origin for such suppression.
+One of the heralds of QCD at low energies is the spontaneous chiral symmetry breaking, resulting in the appearance of an isovector Nambu-Goldstone boson, i.e., the pion.
+A low-energy EFT that takes this into account is Chiral EFT ($\chi$EFT), in which viable degrees of freedom include not only the nucleon but also the pion.
 Two-body coupling with magnetic currents in $\chi$EFT, see, e.g., \cite{Park:1994sr,Kolling:2011mt,Pastore:2012rp,Bacca:2014tla,Pastore:2008ui}, include also an explicit pion exchange.
-As the characteristic momentum transfer decreases, exchanged pions become static, and can in principle be integrated out to a contact interaction.
+As the characteristic momentum transfer decreases, exchanged pions become static and can in principle, be integrated out to a contact interaction.
 Indeed, the isovector nature of the pion entails that the leading two-body currents are of isovector nature (at NLO), while isoscalar is further suppressed to N$^3$LO.